 But when night falls, it is said that one can hear a different sound entirely.
 Swamps are known to make strange sounds at night.
 But if you listen closely, you may hear what sounds like the faint rattling of chains drifting across the marsh, followed by an eerie chant: “The water brought us the water will take us away.”

 If you think your ears are deceiving you, think again.
-For the old timers in the area will tell you that what you’re hearing is the brave warrior Oba, leading his people on their final march home.
+For the old timers in the area will tell you what you’re hearing is the brave warrior Oba, leading his people on their final march home.

 Oba lived deep within the interior of Iboland in a village founded years before by his great-grandfather.
 Oba was the proud father of two sons, with a third child on the way.
 He was tremendously excited about the new arrival, and even talked to the unborn child in his beautiful wife’s womb.
-For the Ibo believed that the dead and the unborn were always present in their daily lives, and that their homeland was holy ground that they could never leave.
+For the Igbo people believed that the dead and the unborn were always present in their daily lives, and that their homeland was holy ground that they could never leave.

 As a hunter and a warrior, Oba was one of the most respected and relied upon members of his village.
 For it was his job to protect the village from enemies, both human and animal.
 Oba wore his responsibilities proudly, adorning his body with beautiful emblems that reflected his power and status.